Verifiable affirmative action in centralized school admissions: Verifiability of School and Seat Assignments

+Sequential mechanisms allocate reserved seats and open seats across all schools in two distinct stages.
+Each student $i$ is required to report a pair of preference lists $ (P^r_i, P^o_i) $ before the mechanisms are run: $ P^r_i $ is for the reserved-seat stage and $ P^o_i $ is for the open-seat stage.
+Depending on the order of the two stages, we call the two variants \textbf{sequential-reserve-open} (SeqRO) and \textbf{sequential-open-reserve} (SeqOR) respectively.
+SeqRO allocates reserved seats in stage 1 and open seats in stage 2, and SeqOR reverses the order.
+In both mechanisms, each stage runs DA using participating students' reported preferences and schools' quotas.

-Stage 1 runs DA using students' reported $ P^r_i $ and schools' reserve quotas.
-That is, students apply to schools following $ P^r_i $.
-In each step, each school $s$ tentatively admits the applicants of each type $ m $ according to its priority order up to the reserve quota $q^m_s$.
-Admitted students occupy reserved seats.
-Any unassigned reserved quota in Stage 1 is added to the quota of open seats in Stage 2.
-Only students who are not admitted in Stage 1 participate in Stage 2.
+\begin{itemize} \item \textbf{SeqRO}: Stage 1 runs DA using students' reported $ P^r_i $ and schools' reserve quotas $q^m_s$.
+In each step, each unassigned student $i$ applies to the highest-ranked acceptable school in $ P^r_i $ that has not rejected her; each school $s$ tentatively admits the highest-priority applicants of each type $ m $ from new applicants in this step and tentatively admitted applicants from the previous step, up to quota $q^m_s$.
+Stage 1 stops when each student either has been admitted to an acceptable school or has been rejected by every acceptable school.
+At each school $s$, admitted students occupy reserved seats, and any unfilled reserve quota is added to its open-seat quota for stage 2.
+Unassigned students in stage 1 participate in stage 2.

-Stage 2 runs DA using participating students' reported $ P^o_i $ and schools' quota of open seats.
-That is, students apply to schools following $ P^o_i $.
-In each step, each school $s$ tentatively admits applicants, regardless of their type, according to its priority order up to the open quota.
-Admitted student occupy open seats.
+Stage 2 runs DA using participating students' reported $ P^o_i $ and schools' open-seat quotas, similar to Stage 1 except that, in each step, each school $s$ tentatively admits the highest-priority applicants regardless of their type up to the open-seat quota.
+Admitted students occupy open seats.
 Students not admitted in both stages are unmatched.